FractalFir/FractalFir.github.io/articles/reflection/reflection.md

-Some toughts on reflection in Rust
+Some thoughts on reflection in Rust

 Ah, reflection.

 There is some sort of strange, exotic beauty in this odd programing paradigm.
 I can't explain why, but it has captured my attention for quite some time now.
 I find myself obsessed with this missing feature of Rust, drafting and scrapping design after design, idea after idea.

-At first glance, it may seem like I don't have much to show for my strange obseesion.
+At first glance, it may seem like I don't have much to show for my strange obsession.
 I feel like none of my designs were nearly good enough.
-I am a bit of a perfectionist, and tend to find and get stuck on all sorts of flaws and ege cases.
+I am a bit of a perfectionist, and tend to find and get stuck on all sorts of flaws and edge cases.

 Still, I feel like I can still share some things I discovered along the way.
 While quite a few of the issues I encountered were specific to my designs, other issues tend to be more general, some of them even being inherent to the Rust language.